Diarmuid Lynch

-Diarmuid Lynch (10 January 1878 – 9 November 1950) was a member of the Irish Republican Brotherhood and Sinn Féin member of the First Dáil.
+Jeremiah Christopher Lynch (10 January 1878 – 9 November 1950) was an Irish revolutionary from County Cork who was a member of the Irish Republican Brotherhood and became a Sinn Féin TD in the First Dáil.
+A skilled organiser, he was prominent in Irish American organisations in the United States, where he spent many years.

 Early life

-Lynch, born Jeremiah Christopher, was born in Granig, Tracton, County Cork and was the son of Timothy Lynch, a farmer, and Hannah Dunlea.
-His mother Hannah died from pneumonia in July 1878 when Diarmuid was a small infant; his father, who had remarried, died when Diarmuid was thirteen years of age.
+Lynch was born in Granig, Tracton, County Cork, to Timothy Lynch, a farmer, and Hannah Dunlea.
+His mother died from pneumonia in July 1878 when Lynch was an infant; his father, who had remarried, died when Diarmuid was thirteen years of age.

 In his autobiography, Lynch recalls being taken to a political meeting in Cork city by his father in 1886 which was addressed by Charles Stewart Parnell.
-He also describes attending a monster Land League rally at Minane Bridge which was addressed by William O'Brien and Dr. Charles Tanner MP.
-He was politically influenced by his teachers, particularly Michael McCarthy, head master at Knocknamana National School.
+He also describes attending a monster Land League rally at Minane Bridge at which William O'Brien and Dr. Charles Tanner MP spoke.
+He was politically influenced by his teachers, particularly Michael McCarthy, headmaster at Knocknamana National School.

 Career

-Like other ambitious rural Irishmen of his generation, such as Michael Collins and J. J. Walsh, Lynch found employment in the Postal service.
+Like other rural Irishmen of his generation, such as Michael Collins and J. J. Walsh, Lynch found employment in the Postal service.
 He began working as a sorting clerk in the Cork GPO and studied at Skerry's College for entrance to the Civil Service.
 In an open competitive examination he secured a place as a "Boy Clerk" at the Mount Pleasant money order office, London.
-Mount Pleasant would play a very significant part in the growth of the Irish Republican Brotherhood (IRB), because it was here that individuals such as Collins, Sam Maguire and others first became acquainted.
+Mount Pleasant would play a very significant part in the growth of the Irish Republican Brotherhood (IRB), because it was here that individuals such as Collins and Sam Maguire first became acquainted.
 Lynch himself would become a member of the IRB Supreme Council.
 While in London he played hurling with the London Gaels.